CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/objects/_index.md

 ---
 title: "Objects"
 linkTitle: "Objects"
-description: "Information related to what a object is."
+description: "Information regarding what a object is."
 weight: 800
 ---